-Three months ended December 31, 2019, compared to the three months ended December 31, 2018
+Three months ended December 31, 2020, compared to the three months ended December 31, 2019

-For the three months ended December 31, 2019, the Corporation's net loss was \$3,058,709, compared to a net loss of \$9,073,590 for the three months ended December 31, 2018.
-The decrease in net loss of \$6,354,693 is a result of the following:
+For the three months ended December 31, 2020, the Corporation's net loss was \$9,666,527, compared to a net loss of \$3,058,709 for the three months ended December 31, 2019.
+The increase in net loss of \$6,607,818 is a result of the following:

-- Research and development increased to \$1,031,230 for the three months ended December 31, 2019, compared to \$281,098 for the three months ended December 31, 2018.
-During the three months ended December 31, 2019, the Corporation incurred increased research and development costs related to basic science, preclinical studies and clinical studies. - Administration expense increased to \$885,240 for the three months ended December 31, 2019, compared to \$731,852 for the three months ended December 31, 2018.
-During the three months ended December 31, 2019, the Corporation's operations increased significantly following the completion of the Corporation's IPO, resulting in increased costs related to insurance, office and computer expenses, director fees, professional fees, and travel.
-This increase was partially offset by non-recurring professional fees associated with completing the IPO, which were incurred in the three months ended December 31, 2018. - Share-based compensation decreased to \$588,746 for the three months ended December 31, 2019, compared to \$895,960 for the three months ended December 31, 2018.
-The decrease in this non-cash expense is the result of the vesting of certain stock options granted during the year ended December 31, 2018 and additional grants in the year ended December 31, 2019.
-This compares to certain stock options granted during the year ended December 31, 2018.

-- Listing expense was \$397,528 for the three months ended December 31, 2018.
-This expense related to the portion of IPO costs incurred considered to be attributable to the stock listing on the TSX. - Accretion on convertible debentures decreased to \$nil for the three months ended December 31, 2019, compared to \$268,900 for the three months ended December 31, 2018.
-The decrease is the result of the debentures being converted on the IPO and in January 2019. - Change in derivative liability decreased to \$nil for the three months ended December 31, 2019, compared to \$5,635,573 for the three months ended December 31, 2018.
-The decrease is the result of the derivative liability being settled on the IPO. - Other income was \$219,000 for the three months ended December 31, 2019 versus \$nil in the three months ended December 31, 2018.
-This income is the result of ITCs for 2018 SRED expenses being recorded as receivable in 2019.
+- Implementation of a supply chain and digital platform to support the distribution, marketing, and sale of Cortalex during 2021.
+The company also conducted soft launch activities to test the consumer experience and responsiveness to product attributes and pricing.
+During the next 12 months, the Corporation expects to expand market awareness of Cortalex amongst physicians, as well as consumers in the Canadian medical cannabinoid market. - Research and development increased to \$7,212,105 for the three months ended December 31, 2020, compared to \$1,031,230 for the three months ended December 31, 2019.
+During the three months ended December 31, 2020, the Corporation incurred increased research and development costs related to basic science, pre-clinical studies, and clinical studies.
+In addition, prepaid inventory was received during Q4 2020 that is to be used for research and development purposes and as a result \$5,436,424 of inventory was expensed.
+Given it is the Corporation's intention to use this inventory exclusively for future clinical programs and other research and development, under IFRS the inventory is required to be expensed immediately.
+Although expensed for accounting purposes, the majority of this inventory is still being held by the Corporation and will be utilized in future periods. - Administration expense increased to \$1,044,280 for the three months ended December 31, 2020, compared to \$885,240 for the three months ended December 31, 2019.
+During the three months ended December 31, 2020, the Corporation's operations increased significantly due to clinical trials in progress, as well as the launch of Cortalex, resulting in increased costs. - Share-based compensation decreased to \$325,901 for the three months ended December 31, 2020, compared to \$588,746 for the three months ended December 31, 2019.
+The decrease in this non-cash expense is the result of the timing of the vesting of certain stock options in the prior period versus during the year ended December 31, 2020. - Investor relations and promotions increased to \$514,859 for the three months ended December 31, 2020, compared to \$267,916 for the three months ended December 31, 2019.
+During the three months ended December 31, 2020, the Corporation incurred higher costs on investor relations and promotion as a result of costs related to the Corporation's launch of Cortalex. - Other income was \$nil for the three months ended December 31, 2020 versus \$219,000 in the three months ended December 31, 2019.
+This income is the result of refundable investment tax credits for 2018 SRED expenses being recorded as receivable in 2019 that did not occur in 2020.